canonical/rockcraft/docs/tutorial/node-app.rst

 This should also print "Hello World from inside the rock!" to the terminal.

-You can now stop the running container by either interrupting it with CTRL+C or by running the following in another terminal:
+You can now stop the running container by either interrupting it with :kbd:`Ctrl` + :kbd:`C` or by running the following in another terminal:

 .. literalinclude:: code/node-app/task.yaml
     :language: bash